Best Black Friday Amazon deals: The biggest savings and latest discounts | Expert Reviews

 Best Black Friday Amazon deals: The biggest savings and latest discounts

-Black Friday is here (almost), and nobody does it better than Amazon.
+Black Friday Week is here, and nobody does it better than Amazon.
 Here's our roundup of Amazon's best early Black Friday 2023 deals

-Black Friday comes around earlier every year.
-No, it really does.
-The actual Friday in question falls on 24 November this year, but Amazon has begun slashing prices already, like some kind of autumnal Santa.
-There are already so many eye-popping price-cuts popping up on the site’s endless pages, it can be hard to know where to start.
+Ever wished every day could be a Friday?
+Your wish is granted!
+Amazon’s Black Friday now lasts a whole week and beyond, officially starting today, Friday 17 November, and continuing through Black Friday itself (24 November) and onto Cyber Monday.
+We’re here to reveal the best new Amazon Black Friday deals every step of the way.

-So we’ve started for you.
-We’ll be here until Black Friday and beyond, keeping our peepers peeled for the best Amazon Black Friday deals that appear (and sometimes then disappear) every day.
-We check Amazon’s price history on every item we highlight, so you know it’s a true bargain rather than just some money off the RRP.
+The best Amazon Black Friday deals sell out in hours, but with so many on offer it can be hard to know where to find them.
+So we’ve found them for you.
+Not only do we highlight the biggest price cuts, but we check Amazon’s price history on every item, so you know it’s a true bargain rather than just some money off the RRP.

 Read on for our pick of the best Amazon deals already live, all divided into categories to help you target the stuff you’re looking for.
 Bookmark this page and check back regularly for new deals and updates – and happy shopping!